Political structures and the topology of simplicial complexes: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Franjo \v Sar\v cevi\'c for pointing out several omissions and errors in an earlier version of this paper.
+The authors are grateful to Franjo \v Sar\v cevi\'c for pointing out several omissions and errors in an earlier version of this paper, as well as to the reviewers for helpful comments and suggestions.
 The second author would like to thank the Simons Foundation for its support.